Waitwhile elevates the customer experience at Best Buy Canada

 Allow people to wait in their car and be notified at every step

 “With over 3 million customers queued through Waitwhile, we’ve already given them over 140,000 days back.
 It’s been seamless!”

 Product Manager, Best Buy Canada

-After implementing Waitwhile, Best Buy surveyed their customers and discovered that customer sentiment around the new experience was incredible.
+After implementing Waitwhile for queue management and curbside pickup, Best Buy surveyed their customers and discovered that customer sentiment around the new experience was incredible.

 “The verbatims that came back directly from customers spoke to the ease of use, the experience, and how safe and comfortable they felt from the curbside pickup experience,” said Cliff Stefanuk, Product Manager & Product Owner at Best Buy Canada.

 In addition to making customers happy, Waitwhile was able to help Best Buy adhere to the disparate guidelines of local governments.
 Local bylaw enforcement officers who did location check ups even commented on the excellence of the Best Buy setup.